Elderjs/docs/elderguide.com/elderjs.md

 **Typescript support for non-svelte files is coming soon, track the [progress here](https://github.com/Elderjs/elderjs/pull/72)**

+## Esbuild

+**EXPERIMENTAL!
+This could change!**

+With Elder.js v1.5 we introduced an experimental development bundler running on `esbuild`.

+Using this we've seen development reloads drop from 11s to ~1s.

+To use it esbuild, clone the latest template and run `npm run esbuild` where you'd usually run `npm run dev`.

+There are still some minor bugs we are working through, but it has been a dramatic improvement for our development team.

+As `esbuild` becomes stable our plan is to move away from `rollup` for bundling and use `esbuild` or `vite` exclusively.

 ## FAQ

 ### How can I disable a hook?